 Shoppers make faster decisions when they feel time is running out.
 Last minute gift ideas let print-on-demand sellers offer products people need right away - at higher margins, with less price pushback.

 The National Library of Medicine published a study on the impact of scarcity on consumers.
-The findings indicate that the perception of scarcity triggers fear of missing out, which translates directly into impulse buying behavior.
-As a seller, this urgency works in your favor — if you're prepared.
-Last minute buyers care less about getting the lowest price.
-They care about getting a solution that arrives on time and still feels personal.
+It found that the perception of scarcity triggers fear of missing out, which translates directly into impulse buying.
+As a seller, that urgency works in your favor - if you’re prepared.
+Last-minute buyers care less about the lowest price and more about a solution that arrives on time and still feels personal.

-The Podbase CMO frames it this way: "Q4 is the most important quarter of the year, because that is where repeat purchases, promotions, bundles, gift buying behavior, and all of these things become much more important."
-This is also the quarter where the gap between sellers who prepared and sellers who didn't becomes brutal.
-The unprepared seller's "last minute opportunity" turns into a string of refund requests in January.
+Podbase’s CMO frames it this way: “Q4 is the most important quarter of the year, because that is where repeat purchases, promotions, bundles, and gift-buying behavior become much more important.”
+It’s also the quarter where the gap between sellers who prepared and sellers who didn’t becomes brutal - the unprepared seller’s “last minute opportunity” turns into a string of January refund requests.

 Types of Last Minute Shoppers

-In the print-on-demand space, you'll usually see two distinct types of last minute buyers, each with a different conversion path.
+In print-on-demand you’ll usually see two distinct last-minute buyers, each with a different conversion path.

 The first is the forgotten shopper who suddenly remembers an event and needs something right away.
-They are emotion-driven and typing things like "thoughtful last minute gifts" or "what should I get my [recipient] tomorrow" into Google.
+They’re emotion-driven, typing things like “thoughtful last minute gifts” or “what should I get my [recipient] tomorrow” into Google.

-The second is the planner who didn't plan early enough.
-They knew the date, they wanted something personalized, but they ran out of runway.
-This buyer is more discerning — they actually researched gift options, but their cart is empty because nothing felt right yet.
+The second is the planner who didn’t plan early enough.
+They knew the date and wanted something personalized, but ran out of runway.
+This buyer is more discerning - they researched options, but their cart is empty because nothing felt right yet.

-These two buyers map to two simple fulfillment paths:
+These two buyers map to two fulfillment paths:

-There is a third buyer that most articles miss entirely: the last-minute corporate gifter.
-Over the last six months at Podbase we have seen B2B inquiries grow almost 3x, with companies actively seeking quality branded merch for events, employee gifts, and client appreciation.
-As Podbase's Head of Sales explains: "Companies want products that hold up, look good over time, and carry their brand story forward in a way that reflects well on them."
-A 1,000-laptop-sleeve order placed two weeks before a corporate event is a "last minute" purchase from the buyer's perspective — and it's an entirely different conversation from individual gifters.
-If you're not segmenting your last-minute landing pages and emails for both audiences, you're leaving the higher-AOV buyer on the table.
+There’s a third buyer most articles miss: the last-minute corporate gifter.
+Over the last six months at Podbase, B2B inquiries have grown almost 3x, with companies seeking quality branded merch for events, employee gifts, and client appreciation.
+As Podbase’s Head of Sales explains: “Companies want products that hold up, look good over time, and carry their brand story forward in a way that reflects well on them.”
+A 1,000-laptop-sleeve order placed two weeks before a corporate event is “last minute” from the buyer’s perspective - and an entirely different conversation from individual gifters.
+If you’re not segmenting your last-minute pages and emails for both, you’re leaving the higher-AOV buyer on the table.

 Also Read: